AcmMM2020supplementary/2020-ACM-MM-Supplementary/README.md

 ## Comparsions with Pre-processed Video
 Our results are on the **left part** while the compared results are on the **right part**.
+The comparison between the results of TDMS-Net (left) and the pre-processed video (right).
+There are many flickering area in the pre-processed video.
+The TDMS-Net can take advantage of the temporal features to eliminate the unstable area
 - WCT Sketch and WCT Antimonocromatismo
 <p align='center'>
   <img src='imgs/OurVSPro-Prec/OvPa.gif' width='440'/>